bgoonz/gists-revamp/by-extension/markdown/knex-docs.md

 `column.onDelete(command)`

-Sets the SQL command to be run “onDelete”.
+Sets the SQL command to be run "onDelete".

 **onUpdate**